liferay-search/liferay-docs/en/developer/frameworks/articles/application-security/02-application-permissions/01-application-permissions-intro.markdown

 should access all the functions or data, but most users shouldn't.

 On many platforms, developers have to create the security model themselves.
 On
-@product@, an application security model has been provided for you; you only need to make use of it.
+@sharepoint@, an application security model has been provided for you; you only need to make use of it.

 Fortunately, no matter what your application does, access to it and to its